Matt-McNichols/perl/DDL/DDL.md

         * for more than 4 arguments use a pointer
       * R4-R11: local variables
       * R12:  Intra-Procedure scratch reg (not important)
+      * when variable is pushed on the stack SP is incremented by 1
+    * Lab 2: write fib. seq. (write using recursion in assembly)
+      * why?  lots of program calls. you will need to handle stack properly
+    * Lab 3: write using interrupts
+    * Interrupts:
+      * signal that indicates to the processor there is an event that needs immediate attention.
+      * systick: 15  system timer
+      * IRQ0-IRQ31: 16-47
+      * Interrupt generator:
+        * read out the frequency of ADC
+        * ADC detects the rising edge
+          * interrupt on rising edge
+          * run frequency application
+            * change PC to ISR
+            * memory:
+              * interrupt #0 at address 0x40
+              * value at address 0x40 is a pointer to ISR#0
+              * PC=(#intr*4 + 0x40)
+            * check the system clock every time interrupt occurs
+            * freq= 1/(Cnew-Cold)